sergeyklay/space-wrangler/README.md

 $ git clone git@github.com:airslateinc/confluence-maintenance-tools.git
 $ cd confluence-maintenance-tools

+# Set project up
+$ make init

-# Create and activate virtual environment
+# Activate the virtual environment
-$ python3 -m venv venv
-$ source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+$ source .venv/bin/activate  # On Windows use `venv\Scripts\activate`

-# Install dependencies
+# Install project and all its dependencies
-$ pip install -r requirements.txt
+$ make install

 # Create a .env file in the root directory and add the following variables:
 $ echo "CONFLUENCE_API_USER=your-confluence-email" > .env
 $ echo "CONFLUENCE_API_TOKEN=your-confluence-api-token" >> .env
 ```

-> [!NOTE]
-> Using `python3 -m venv venv` instead of `python -m venv venv` ensures
-> that you're explicitly using Python 3, which is necessary for compatibility
-> with this project.

 > [!IMPORTANT]
-> The command `source venv/bin/activate` activates the virtual
+> The command `source .venv/bin/activate` activates the virtual
 > environment.
 This step is not only part of the installation
 > process but also mandatory for running the project.
 Remember
 > to activate the virtual environment once per terminal session.